EliAndrewC/l7r/setting/l7r.md

 The PCs requested their staff try to track down those who were out of the city, as well as get more information about the people in interesting circumstances within the city.
 This is in progress, and so far this is what has been reported as of the 4th day of the 12th month, in alphabetical order:

 - **Asako Sachi** has been confirmed to have been spending most nights in the main Temple of Sadahako outside of the city in western Owari.
 Your staff visited and spent considerable time praying there, and observed her talking with Grand Abbot Naoki.
-Normally a visiting samurai consulting with the Grand Abbot of the Order of Sadahako would be presumed to be seeking advice, but in this case it may have been Naoki who was consulting with Sachi, who is an Empire-renown expert ichthyologist and also extremely politically connected with the Imperial Court.
+Normally a visiting samurai consulting with the Grand Abbot of the Order of Sadahako would be presumed to be seeking advice, but in this case it may have been Naoki who was consulting with Sachi, who is an Empire-renowned expert ichthyologist and also extremely politically connected with the Imperial Court.
 The content of their discussions is unknown, though your staff is working diligently to learn more.

 - **Hida no Noriko Takeo** has evidently returned to the city.
 Huiru couldn't locate him when he last tried, but your staff found him at home, and made inquiries with his neighbors about his conduct.
 They had evidently expected a series of wild parties when they learned a Crab clan bushi was moving into the neighborhood, as the Crab clan generally and Hida bushi in particular are notorious drunkards, but evidently the family is on their best behavior while visiting a foreign city.
 Takeo and his wife keep to themselves and display the proper reserve and decorum expected of samurai, even those  temporarily housed in a merchant neighborhood.